 If you are injured by an animal attack, contact a Rochester dog bite lawyer at Cellino Law to help you recover compensation for injuries you may have sustained.
-Call (800) 555-5555 today to schedule a free consultation for your dog bite claim with our Rochester personal injury lawyers.
+Call (800) 555-5555 today to schedule a free consultation for your dog bite claim with our Rochester, NY personal injury lawyers.

 Table of Contents

 New York Dog Bite Laws

 As a dog owner or a dog bite victim, it is important to know what the law in your state says about dog bites and the liability related to the bites.
 A few states in the US impose strict liability laws that state that a dog owner is liable for any damages or injuries caused by his or her dog.
 Other states handle dog bite cases as a matter of dog owner negligence.
 The state of New York combines strict liability laws and owner negligence when it comes to dog bite cases.

 The good news is that Cellino Law has dog bite attorneys who can help you with your dog bite case.
 As a dog owner, you are strictly liable for medical expenses for a dog bite, even if the victim practiced reasonable care when they were handling your dog and he or she practiced reasonable efforts to mitigate the harm of an attack or prevent it.

 You should also know that laws of the state of New York state that a dog owner is liable for dog attacks on pets, farm animals, service animals, livestock, and other domestic animals that injure or kill other creatures without any justifiable reason.